-- (1) Fail to appear for any test (except a pre-employment test) within a reasonable time, as determined by the employer. - (2) Fail to remain at the collection site until the testing process is complete.
-An employee who leaves the testing site before the testing process commences for a pre-employment test has not refused to test. - (3) Fail to attempt to provide a specimen.
-An employee who does not provide a specimen because he or she has left the testing site before the testing process commenced for a pre-employment test has not refused to test. - (4) In the case of a directly observed or monitored urine collection in a drug test, fail to permit monitoring or observation of your provision of a specimen. - (5) Fail to provide a sufficient quantity of specimen without a valid medical explanation. - (6) Fail or decline to take an additional test as directed by the collector or the employer for drug testing. - (7) Fail to undergo a medical evaluation as required by the MRO or the employer's Designated Employer Representative (DER). - (8) Fail to cooperate with any part of the testing process. - (9) Fail to follow an observer's instructions to raise and lower clothing and turn around during a directly observed urine collection. - (10) Possess or wear a prosthetic or other device used to tamper with the collection process. - (11) Admit to the adulteration or substitution of a specimen to the collector or MRO. - (12) Refuse to sign the certification at Step 2 of the Alcohol Testing Form (ATF). - (13) Fail to remain readily available following an accident.
+- (1) Fail to appear for any test (except a pre-employment test) within a reasonable time, as determined by the employer. - (2) Fail to remain at the testing site until the testing process is complete.
+An employee who leaves the testing site before the testing process commences for a pre-employment test has not refused to test. - (3) Fail to attempt to provide a breath or urine specimen.
+An employee who does not provide a urine or breath specimen because he or she has left the testing site before the testing process commenced for a preemployment test has not refused to test. - (4) In the case of a directly-observed or monitored urine drug collection, fail to permit monitoring or observation of your provision of a specimen. - (5) Fail to provide a sufficient quantity of urine or breath without a valid medical explanation. - (6) Fail or decline to take a second test as directed by the collector or the employer for drug testing. - (7) Fail to undergo a medical evaluation as required by the MRO or the employer's Designated Employer Representative (DER). - (8) Fail to cooperate with any part of the testing process.

-(14) As a covered employee, if the MRO reports that you have a verified adulterated or substituted test result, you have refused to take a drug test.
+- (9) Fail to follow an observer's instructions to raise and lower clothing and turn around during a directly-observed test. - (10) Possess or wear a prosthetic or other device used to tamper with the collection process. - (11) Admit to the adulteration or substitution of a specimen to the collector or MRO. - (12) Refuse to sign the certification at Step 2 of the Alcohol Testing Form (ATF). - (13) Fail to remain readily available following an accident. - (14) As a covered employee, if the MRO reports that you have a verified adulterated or substituted test result, you have refused to take a drug test.